sahib/rmlint/docs/rmlint.1.rst

 traversal options below).  ``rmlint`` will first find "other lint" and then search the remaining files for duplicates.

-Duplicate sets will be displayed as an original and one or more duplicates.
-You can set criteria for how ``rmlint`` chooses using the `-S` option (by default it chooses the first-named path on the command line, or if that is equal then the oldest file based on mtime).
-You can also specify that certain paths **only** contain originals by naming the path after the special path separator **//**.

-Examples are given at the end of this manual.
+``rmlint`` tries to be helpful by guessing what file of a group of duplicates is the **original** (i.e. the file that should not be deleted).
+It does this by using different sorting strategies that can be controlled via the ``-S`` option.
+By default it chooses the first-named path on the commandline.
+If two duplicates come from the same path, it will also apply different fallback sort strategies (See the documentation of the ``-S`` strategy).

+This behaviour can be also overwritten if you know that a certain directory contains duplicates and another one originals.
+In this case you write the original directory after specifying a single ``//``  on the commandline.
+Everything that comes after is a preferred (or a "tagged") directory.
+If there are duplicates from a unpreferred and from a preffered directory, the preferred one will always count as original.
+Special options can also be used to always keep files in preferred directories (``-k``) and to only find duplicates that are present in both given directories (``-m``).

+We advise new users to have a short look at all options ``rmlint`` has to offer, and maybe test some examples before letting it run on productive data.
+WRONG ASSUMPTIONS ARE THE BIGGEST ENEMY OF YOUR DATA.
+There are some extended example at the end of this manual, but each option that is not self-explanatory will also try to give examples.

 OPTIONS
 =======